Monoidal Hom-Hopf algebras: Introduction

 \section{Introduction}

-\selabel{0} Hom-Lie algebras were introduced in \cite{HS}.
-They have been investigated by Silvestrov and his collaborators, see \cite{Silvestrov} for a survey.
+\selabel{0} Hom-Lie algebras were introduced in \cite{HS}, motivated by the study of deformations of the Witt and the Virasoro algebras.
+They have been investigated by various authors ever since.
 The idea is that the Jacobi identity is replaced by the so-called Hom-Jacobi identity, namely

-where $\alpha$ is an endomorphism of the Lie algebra.
-Hom-algebras have been introduced for the first time in \cite{MS}.
+where $\alpha$ is a linear endomorphism of the underlying vector space.
+Hom-algebras have been introduced in \cite{MS}.
 Now the associativity is replaced by Hom-associativity: